awsdocs/amazon-redshift-developer-guide/doc_source/r_Examples_of_rank_WF.md

 ## Ranking with ORDER BY<a name="r_Examples_of_rank_WF-ranking-with-order-by"></a>

 Order the table by the quantity sold \(default ascending\), and assign a rank to each row\.
+A rank value of 1 is the highest ranked value\.
 The results are sorted after the window function results are applied:

 ```
 select salesid, qty,